seud0nym/tch-gui-unhide/utilities/README.md

  source   the .rbi file to be unpacked.
 (Required) target   either a filename or directory to which the .rbi file will be unpacked.
 (Optional)
 ```
 The second parameter is optional, and is either a filename or directory to which the *.rbi* file will be unpacked.
-If the filename or directory is not specified, the file will be written to the /tmp directory with the same name but with an extension of *.bin*.
+If the filename or directory is not specified, the file will be written to either a mounted USB device, or if no USB device is found, the /tmp directory.
+The file will have the same name but will have an extension of '.bin'.

 ## update-ca-certificates
 Downloads and installs the latest version of the System CA Certificates.